advaitchauhan/advaitchauhan.github.io/_posts/2016-04-11-graphical-gdp.md

 glmnet in R to regress the GDP growth rate of the country (call it Country A) over the GDP's growth rates of all other countries.

     d = dim(gdp)[1]
     M = matrix(0, nrow = d, ncol = d)

 We transpose the dataframe for taking regressions.

     library(glmnet)

-    ## Loading required package: Matrix

-    ## Loading required package: foreach

-    ## Loaded glmnet 2.0-5

     gdp <- t(gdp)
     gdp <- as.data.frame(gdp)
     gdpM <- data.matrix(gdp)

-Now we build an adjacency graph by running regressions and following the and rule.
+Now we build an adjacency graph by running regressions for each country's GDP data upon the others.

     for (j in 1:d)
     {